MRes Primary Care (Web-based Learning) / Course details

 Online distance learning with course materials provided via the virtual learning environment Blackboard.
 The course consists of 10 weekly topics with links to external web materials and reference to reading materials.
-There are also tasks that require students to participate in group discussions - these discussions will be conducted on the online discussion board and moderated by the course unit leader and teaching assistants.
-These tasks will include practice questions to embed student’s learning and provide examples of the type of question in the assignments.
+There are also tasks that require students to participate in weekly exercises - these exercises will be discussed and supported on the online discussion boards and moderated by the course unit leader and teaching assistants.
+These exercises will include practice questions to embed student’s learning and provide examples of the type of question in the assignments.
 At the end of most topics there is also a self-test which provides a more in-depth test of students’ understanding of the course material and a further guide to the type of question that can be expected in the marked assignment.
 Automated feedback is provided for the self-tests.

 - Analytical skills

 - Students will develop analytical skills by learning about the strengths and limitations of common types of observational study designs such as ecological studies, cross-sectional surveys, case-control studies, cohort studies and intervention studies.
 They will learn how to critically appraise these studies in the medical literature.

 - In this module students will develop research skills by learning how to choose the appropriate epidemiological study design to use to answer particular research questions.
 They will also learn how to analyse data collected in epidemiological studies and how to interpret epidemiological data.